JohnnyXavier/johnnyxavier.github.io/_posts/bmc_anvil/2023-05-23-bmc-showcase-tech-quarkus.md

 footprint. (the previous remark thou, is subject to change *shortly* with native support)

 I found Quarkus to have a fantastic set of tools no shy to spring and a few advantages too.
 When compiling an app in native mode, startup times and memo footprint are almost on par with js and golang.
-Quarkus made a java app running like no other java app.
+Quarkus made a java app to run like no other java app.

 ### So Quarkus